Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 #subsubsection("Drag-and-Drop")
 A common configuration is the arrangement of monitors.
-A user might have a physical setup where the leftmost monitor is actually considered the second monitor within the operating system/environment.
+A user might have a physical setup where the leftmost monitor is considered the second monitor within the operating system/environment.
 This requires the user to either re-configure the physical cable arrangement, or preferably, just drag the monitor to the correct position with a user interface.@draganddrop

-GTK does not offer a direct way to draw arbitrary shapes, however it does offer cairo integration, which is a low level drawing framework that can be used to draw pixels onto a GTK DrawingArea. @cairo
+GTK does not offer a direct way to draw arbitrary shapes, however, it does offer cairo integration, which is a low-level drawing framework that can be used to draw pixels onto a GTK DrawingArea. @cairo

 In order to both draw the shapes and calculate the eventual user offsets, a